Skip to Content

 • A 360° feedback process is conducted which requires participants to meet with a coaching mentor from the Organizational and Professional Development Office to discuss the results.
 An Individual Development Plan [pdf] is created based upon the 360° feedback process and coaching conversations.

-Note: All sessions are scheduled for 1600 Hampton Street, Suite 101 unless otherwise noted.
+All sessions will be held in-person at 1600 Hampton Street, Suite 101 unless otherwise noted.
+Sessions will not be streamed nor recorded for off-site/remote viewing.

 Vice presidents, provosts, deans and chancellors are expected to create and maintain succession plans for all senior executive and pivotal positions in their areas of responsibility.